 Despite the stimulating effects of alcohol, it is considered a depressant.
 This is because it slows the central nervous system (CNS).
-This is the area of the brain and spinal cord responsible for controlling motor function, regulating emotions, and reasoning.
+The CNS is made up of the brain and spinal cord and is responsible for controlling motor function, regulating emotions, and reasoning.

 Alcohol also affects the limbic system, which is the “emotional center” of the brain.
 It controls our behavior and emotions and helps with forming long-term memories.
 Alcohol is unlikely to affect your limbic system unless you’ve consumed a significant amount.

 Anyone who has been drunk knows that alcohol affects their behavior.
-Many people say or do things they are unlikely to say or do without a lot of alcohol in their system.
+Many people say or do things they are unlikely to say or do when they have not consumed alcohol.